Medicinal Chemistry - Natural products’ inspired molecules. Coordinator: Bisi

 Internship projects

-Internship for the preparation of a degree thesis has a duration of more or less 8 months and involves the synthesis, purification and structural characterization of bioactive small molecules.
+Internship for the preparation of a degree thesis has a duration 6 months and involves the synthesis, purification and structural characterization of bioactive small molecules.
 The student takes part in one of the ongoing projects of the research group, in particular neurodegeneration, tumor or parasitic neglected diseases.
 4/6 positions are available per year.

 Main publications